danieltuzes/collection/cascading selection/README.md

 Line 8, 9 and 10 tell that these people (if they are visitors), will be in the hall "VIP", and will eat in different buffets.

+Line 11th is a collision with line 2: they specify the same users and assign different property.
+In this case, a warning log is thrown and the first rule is applied.

 The first few lines of the results are shown in the table below.